noris-network/cuegen/examples/control-repository/readme.md

 ### Generators
 "Generators" can be used to automatically modify or add resources.
 E.g.
-"cuegen-example-v1" (`generators_v1.cue`) is used in this example to "finalize" the "incomplete" `Deployment`s.
+"cuegen-example-v1" (`generators_v2.cue`) is used in this example to "finalize" the "incomplete" `Deployment`s.
 With

-    deployment: mongodb: _useGenerator: "cuegen-example-v1"`
+    deployment: mongodb: _enableGenerator: cuegenExampleV2:: true

 the chart defines that the named generator should be applied.
 The generator will then modify the deployment and automatically add required resources.